LuPaSchmitt/moraliser/README.md

 ## How to run the demo

-We made a Web application to give you a quick impression of our project.
-In the `moraliser` directory, run:
+We made a Web application to give you a quick impression of our project. **In the `moraliser` directory**, run:

 ```commandline
 python3 -m app.server